Merus23/Merus23/README.md

 - 👋 Hi, I’m @Merus23
-- 👀 I’m interested in Science Computing and reading
+- 👀 I do Science Computing at Universidade Federal de Catalão.
-- 🌱 I’m currently learning python and programming techniques
+- 🌱 I’m currently learning python and some programming techniques.

-Welcome to my Github homepage, I hope you enjoy with my reporsitories
+Welcome to my Github homepage, at moment you won't find repositories cause I'm trying reset my github page.

 Thank you for reading this :)